Graeme Smith: International career

 During the year 2004 South Africa had a significantly less successful run in ODI cricket than they would have expected, with a 5–1 series loss to New Zealand and a 5–0 series loss to Sri Lanka.
 They had beaten the West Indies 3–1 earlier in the year, but South African cricket was described as being in a state of 'freefall'.
-In Test matches also South Africa suffered a poor run with series losses to England, India, and Sri Lanka.
+In Test matches, South Africa suffered a poor run with series losses to England, India, and Sri Lanka.
 They did nevertheless win a home Test series against the West Indies (with Smith and Gibbs sharing their third 300-run opening partnership).

 Although initially regarded as an inexperienced captain, his growth in the role was evidenced when he was selected to captain the ICC World XI in the ICC Super Series Test Match between the ICC World XI and Australia in October 2005.

-South Africa won a Test series in the West Indies in 2005, with Smith scoring centuries in three consecutive Tests: 148 at the Queen's Park Oval, 104 at the Kensington Oval and 126 at Antigua.
+South Africa won a Test series in the West Indies in 2005, with Smith scoring centuries in three consecutive matches: 148 at the Queen's Park Oval, 104 at the Kensington Oval and 126 at Antigua.
 However, their tour of Australia and Australia's subsequent return tour in the 2005–06 season were disappointments for Smith, as they succumbed to a 2–0 defeat in Australia, and a 3–0 whitewash at home.
 Yet, for his performances in 2005, he was named in the World Test XI by ICC.
 Pride was restored when Smith led his team to victory in South Africa's win over Australia in a One Day International at the Wanderers Stadium, Johannesburg, on 12 March 2006.
 Australia set South Africa a world record 434–4 from 50 overs, which was successfully chased by South Africa who reached 438–9 with a ball to spare.
 Smith scored 90 runs off 55 balls in the chase, and shared in a second-wicket partnership of 187 runs with Herschelle Gibbs.
 The result gave South Africa in a 3–2 series victory over the Australians.